margo/specification/system-design/margo-overview/software-composition.md

 # Software Composition

-Applications can be found in completely different stages:
+[Applications][application] can be found in completely different stages:

 1. "Application Packaging": application has been prepared and made ready for deployment.
 2. "Application Deployment" (AKA Runtime): application has been made available and accessible on the device.